mog456/MogCorp-LMU-Tools-Bundle/README.md

 Once you have the plugin copied to the SimHub dir just double click each of the dashboards in the bundle to install them in SimHub.

-Launch Simhub and make sure the Redadeg LMU Data plugin' is enabled by going to 'Add/Remove Features' and enabling it there.
+Launch Simhub and make sure the 'Redadeg LMU Data plugin' is enabled by going to 'Add/Remove Features' and enabling it there.
 If you can't see the plugin in SimHub make sure you have copied the Redadeg.lmuDataPlugin.dll to your SimHub installation root dir.
 [IMG]

 You should now see the dashboards in SimHub's 'Dash Studio' tab and be able to launch them from there.
 [IMG]